TulioHRC/Music-Player/README.md

 - Playlists (like the older, but prettier)
 - Filter to songs (when new song is added you have the possibility to add some caracteristics, like type, singer, etc. To use that info in a filter)

+### You need:
+- Install VLC of 32 bits and 64 bits for your pc

 ### Lite version
 This version will be for faster application, will not have downloads, and some others features